romangurevitch/jfrog-idea/README.md

 #### JFrog Intellij plugin
 This project depends on JFrog Xray Java client project.

-To build and run the project, import the project to Intellij IDEA IDE.
+To build and run the project import the project to Intellij IDEA IDE.

 Using gradle integration plugin run ```buildPlugin``` task in order to build the plugin.